cassiatorczon/cis1904-spring25/week06/class/LazyEvaluation.md

 The first one is again `False`, whereas the second one will crash.
 Try it!

 All of this points out that there are some interesting issues surrounding laziness to be considered when defining a function.

 ### User-defined control structures

 Taking the idea of short-circuiting operators one step further, in Haskell we can define our own control structures.

-Most languages have some sort of special built-in `if` construct.
-Some thought reveals why: in a way similar to short-circuiting Boolean operators, if has special behavior.
-Based on the value of the test, it executes/evaluates only one of the two branches.
+Most languages have some sort of special built-in `if` construct because, like short-circuiting Boolean operators, `if` has special behavior.
+Based on the value of the test, it evaluates only one of the two branches.
 It would defeat the whole purpose if both branches were evaluated every time!

 In Haskell, however, we can define `if` as a library function!